 Further west, you will find open trees and large patches of wide-open glade skiing.
 Be cautious as there are multiple open drainages that are often hard to see or avoid, and you might find yourself falling into a 5′ hole full of water, or landing on some big rocks.
 Use caution!

 Further East, the terrain is extremely fun and near-perfect skiing through large terrain rolls and open trees near the top, and tighter but still fun and skiable terrain lower down.

-All in all, Narao Trees offer an awesome location to get some solid laps in with relatively minimal risk when avalanche danger starts to rise.
-There are a number of areas that certainly do have avalanche danger.
-Manage terrain carefully when traveling in this area.
+In summary, Narao Trees offer an awesome location to get some solid laps in with relatively minimal risk when avalanche danger starts to rise.
+There are a number of areas that certainly do have avalanche danger, so manage terrain carefully when traveling in this area.
 Tree wells are certainly a risk here as well.
 Good practice would be to travel within eyesight of your group.

 Important note/disclaimer: There is a significant amount of avalanche hazard along the upper ridge of Narao, particularly on the North/east side of Narao Shoulder with a number of open slopes that are highly prone to wind loading.
 This can be a highly reactive and dangerous zone when conditions are unstable.